 Welcome to UC Irvine!

 The health of the individual can affect the health of the entire campus community.
 The University of California (UC) is committed to protecting the health and well-being of our students, the campus community and beyond.
-In order to protect the campus from outbreaks of vaccine-preventable diseases, ALL incoming UC students are REQUIRED to obtain four (4) specific vaccines and undergo screening for Tuberculosis or provide documentation demonstrating compliance with these requirements.
+In order to protect the campus from outbreaks of vaccine-preventable diseases, ALL new, incoming UC students (including medical students and nursing students) are REQUIRED to obtain four (4) specific vaccines and undergo screening for Tuberculosis or provide documentation demonstrating compliance with these requirements.
+Visit the UC TB Screening and Immunization Requirements page for detailed information, instructions and compliance deadlines.

 Health Insurance Requirement